Witiko/scm-at-arqmath3/README.md

 - Vizualize the impact of various extensions (axis x) on nDCG' (axis y) in `09-evaluate-arqmath-runs.ipynb` and in section *Results* of the paper.
   Plot α, γ, and NDCG' (axis y) over checkpoints (axis x).
+- In the results sections of the paper, discuss the following:
+  - The robustness of our system to parameter variations
+  - The optimal parameter values of different models
 - Write a related work section before conclusion to the paper discussing:
   - The ARQMath labs
   - The soft vector space model (see @witiko's [dissertation][26])
   - Log-bilinear language models (see @witiko's [dissertation][26])
   - Deep transformer models with a paragraph on math-aware models (see branch `related_work` by @stefanik12)
-- In the results sections of the paper, discuss the following:
-  - The robustness of our system to parameter variations
-  - The optimal parameter values of different models
+- Proofread the paper.
 - After the ARQMath-3 paper has been published:
   - Update [the *Citing* section][18] in `README.md` and on [the 🤗 Model Hub][17].
   - Add [a link][19] to [the 🤗 Model Hub][17].